Detroit DIYer cooks up stronger,

 temperature occurs when austenite transforms to nano-scale

 platelets.
-The second transformation occurrence during cooling is
+The second transformation occurrence during cooling

-to another embodiment of this invention.
+leads us to another embodiment of this invention.
 Since a double

 transformation is occurring, one could allow the first

 transformation to occur but halt the second.
-For example, rapidly
+For example,

-temperature but above the second transformation start temperature.
+transformation finish temperature but above the second

-The material would complete the first transformation but never get
+the first transformation but never get to the second

 [0015] This may cause for example, the first stage of Flash